HenkVanDerMeer/OCJP8-Sandbox/A.md

 A *lambda expression* is a block of code that gets passed around, like an anonymous method.
 It has 3 parts:
 * A parameter list containing zero or more parameters; parameter types are optional, the list is wrapped in parentheses that can be omitted only if there is exactly one parameter and the parameter type is not specified
 * An arrow operator `->`
-* The body calling a single method and returning the result of that method.
+* The body calling a single method and returning the result of that method; curly braces are optional, unless the body contains more than one statement.
+In that case all statements must end with a semicolon.

 ...